CFA Exam Explained Step by Step

 There is more to registration for the CFA exam than just a click of a mouse.
 We explain the whole CFA registration process step by step so that it works to your advantage.
 You definitely need to know there are 3 registration fee deadlines and that they differ in cost.
 You may also be interested in the CFA exam cost reduction down to $250 available to those eligible for the CFA Access Scholarship.
-Before registration, it’s also worth checking about Awareness Scholarships if you do not qualify for Access Scholarship.
+Before registration, it’s also worth checking about the so-called Awareness Scholarships if you do not qualify for Access Scholarship.

-Choosing CFA Study Material
+Choosing CFA Study Materials

 As soon as you enrol in the exam, CFA Curriculum should become

 your closest friend.
 We strongly recommend relying on the CFA Curriculum as the source of the most reliable and detailed information.
 But you may find yourself in need of some more compact and diversified CFA study materials (inside our study planner).
 Our CFA learning portal offers not only videos, exam-type questions and e-books, but also different kinds of free study materials and lots of interesting apps and features.
 You will need all this to effectively feed your brain with all the information required in the exam.

 - Stimulate your mind and use varied CFA study materials.

 - A friend in need is a friend indeed.
 Sign up to our learning portal.